ivalethia/efa-root-soil/README.md

-# Correlation analysis and Exploratory factor analysis with plant and soil data
+# Correlation and Exploratory factor analysis with plant and soil data
 Data (raw, transformed, and subsets) used in "Root-soil interactions for pepper accessions grown under organic and conventional farming" paper analysis and scripts for corelation and exploratory factor analysis analysis in R language
 DOI: UNPUBLISHED